-PROOF OF SERVICE

-(This section should not be filed with the court unless required by Fed.
+PROOF OF SERVICE (This section should not be filed with the court unless required by Fed.
 R. Civ.
 P. 45.)

+I received this subpoena for (name of individual and title, if any):

+on ( date )

+I served the subpoena by delivering a copy to the named person as follows:

+on ( date ) ; or

-I received this subpoena for (name of individual and title, if any): on (date) I served the subpoena by delivering a copy to the named person as follows: ☐ I returned the subpoena unexecuted because: Unless the subpoena was issued on behalf of the United States, o witness the fees for one day's attendance, and the mileage allowed.
-My fees are \$ for travel and \$ for service. ed by law, in the amount of \$ I declare under penalty of perjury that this information is s true and correct.
-Date: - - Server's signature - Printed name and title - Server's address
+I returned the subpoena unexecuted because:

+Unless the subpoena was issued on behalf of the United States, or o witness the fees for one day's attendance, and the mileage allowed My fees are \$ for travel and \$ for services, I declare under penalty of perjury that this information is tr by law, in the amount of \$

+Date:

+Server's signature

+Printed name and title

+Server's address